bitwarden/help/_articles/account/install-safari-app-extension.md

 ---
 layout: article
-title: Bitwarden Safari App Extension
+title: Safari Web Extension
 categories: [miscellaneous]
 featured: false
 popular: false
 tags: [browser, safari]
 ---

-## Get the Extension

-Bitwarden's Safari App Extension is packaged with the Bitwarden Desktop App available on the App Store, as recommended by from Apple regarding Safari App Extensions.
+Bitwarden's Safari Web Extension is a port of the prior *App Extension* designed for use with [Safari 14](https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_safari_app_extension_to_a_safari_web_extension?language=objc){:target="\_blank"}.
+The Safari Web Extension is packaged with the Bitwarden Desktop App available on the App Store.

-{% callout warning %}
+{% callout info %}
-Due to changes by Apple, Safari now limits Safari App Extension use to only those obtained through Mac App Store downloads.
-As of Q1 2021, users will not be able to use a Bitwarden Safari App Extension obtained through a `.dmg` installation from [bitwarden.com/download](https://bitwarden.com/download){:target="\_blank"} or any other non-App Store source.
+Due to changes by Apple, Safari limits Web Extension use to **only those obtained through Mac App Store downloads**.
+As of the [2021-03-11 Release]({% link _articles/getting-started/releasenotes.md %}), users will not be able to use a Bitwarden Safari Extension obtained through a `.dmg` installation from [bitwarden.com/download](https://bitwarden.com/download){:target="\_blank"} or any other non-App Store source.

-To read community conversation on the topic, refer to the following Apple Developer Forum threads ([Thread #1](https://developer.apple.com/forums/thread/659029){:target="\_blank"}, [Thread #2](https://developer.apple.com/forums/thread/667859){:target="\_blank"}).
 {% endcallout %}

-For developer detail on Safari App Extensions, click [here](https://developer.apple.com/documentation/safariservices/safari_app_extensions).
+The Safari Web Extension has full feature parity to the prior App Extension.
+For developer detail on the difference between Safari Web Extensions and App Extensions, click [here](https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_safari_app_extension_to_a_safari_web_extension?language=objc).

 ## Enable the Extension

-Before enabling the Safari App Extension, run the Desktop Application at least once.
+Before enabling the Safari Web Extension, run the Desktop Application at least once.
 In Safari:

 1. Open the **Preferences** window.
 2. Navigate to the **Extensions** page.